cygig/SerialConfigCommand/README.md

 ---

 # Update Notes
+- v0.7.0
+  - Added `isCmd()` function so users need not use `strcmp()` when checking the command name.
+  - Changed to semantic-like versioning.

 - v0.6
   - Corrected an error in callback function declaration.
 Declared it as returning void instead of nothing.